hosshonarvar/mechanistic-interpretability/mode_dynamics/README.md

-# Mode Dynamics
+# Mode Dynamics of Neural Network Learning

-Goal: describe neural network learning as a structured superposition of collective modes whose amplitudes evolve over time and whose directions map to interpretable functions or behaviors.
+Goal: describe neural network learning as a structured superposition of collective modes whose amplitudes evolve over time, where each mode induces an interpretable function or behavior in the model’s output.
 In favorable regimes, this decomposition may become effectively low-dimensional.

+## Key Hypothesis

+Learning dynamics are structured and decomposable into collective modes, and these modes correspond to meaningful patterns in function space.

 ## End-to-End Story (First Principles)